Created Mo 8-Feb-99

 A tribute to the famous London skyline of Thames Television.

 The changing on-screen look of the BBC.
+Now updated and optimised for mobiles and tablets.

 In February 1985, 24 hours before the very first episode of EastEnders was broadcast, the first computer-generated BBC 1 globe was launched.